aroberge/friendly-traceback-docs/docs/source/tracebacks_fr.rst

         7:         one = 1
     --> 8:         result = a + one

-    Known identifiers
+        Identificateurs connus :
             a: 'a'
             one: 1

 TypeError - 1a: concatenate two different types